1. Digitalization Becomes an Unavoidable Standard

 - Labor shortage: recruitment difficulties require maximizing the efficiency of each technician.

-- Rising costs: with increasing fuel prices and wages, profitability must be closely monitored.
+- Rising costs: between increasing fuel prices and salaries, profitability must be closely monitored.

 - Managing the unexpected: breakdowns, delays, last-minute changes require increased responsiveness.